 I’ll talk about some of the technology surrounding the TT and arm when I have more time, so this will have to do for now – there are absolutely no operational quirks with the Origin Live Resolution Mk4 and the Origin Live Illustrious tonearm, that I’ve been able to find, to date.
 Ergonomically the package is a dream, as it is aesthetically.
 (To my eyes/tastes).

-The only two setbacks I had throughout the setup process was with the aforementioned counterweight issue and my managing to pull off one side of the in-line connector that connects the free-standing motor unit to the external power supply.
+The only two setbacks I had throughout the setup process were with the aforementioned counterweight issue and my managing to pull off one side of the in-line connector that connects the free-standing motor unit to the external power supply.
 This was a first-class pain in the rear as the male side of the connector assembly broke in pieces and I spent a day or more sourcing a replacement.
 The post mortem revealed that the heat shrink tubing placed over the male end of the connector had not been properly shrunk to the cable so offered no mechanical support and allowed the force required to separate the male/female plugs to pass through to the connector assembly.
 No, I couldn’t see a cable grip, unless that ended up on the floor when I split the darn thing apart.

 OK, that was an inconvenience, but the pain quickly passed.